Skip to main content

 Funding

-The Vocational Qualifications Institution (Mesleki Yeterlilik Kurumu) is a public institution with special budget.
+The Vocational Qualifications Authority (Mesleki Yeterlilik Kurumu) is a public institution with special budget.
 The activities relating to improvement of National Vocational Standards and National Qualifications are, in general, carried out under cooperation protocols made between the Vocational Qualifications Institution and establishments which are able to represent industries and on voluntary basis.
 Costs of services measurement, assessment and certification and related audit activities and guidance services arising out of such activities as well as, when necessary, development of National Vocational Standards and National Qualifications are met from the Agency’s budget and such services are under the field of activity of the Agency.

 Quality assurance

-The Authorized Certifications Bodies are subject to regular qualification and quality monitoring activities by the Turkish Accreditation Agency (TURKAK-Türk Akkreditasyon Kurumu) and the Vocational Qualifications Institution (VQI).
-The surveillance audits made by the VQI are carried out at least once every two year and during the surveillance audits fulfilment of requirements given under the title “Requirements for Authorization” is assessed.
+The Authorized Certifications Bodies are subject to regular qualification and quality monitoring activities by the Turkish Accreditation Agency (TURKAK-Türk Akkreditasyon Kurumu) and the Vocational Qualifications Authority (VQA).
+The surveillance audits made by the VQA are carried out at least once every two year and during the surveillance audits fulfilment of requirements given under the title “Requirements for Authorization” is assessed.
 The items assessed during the audits also cover provision of guidance and counselling services for individuals making applications to establishments through a certification application.
 During the surveillance audits compliance of establishments to relevant requirements and procedures is assessed and the audits are based on the assessments, processes employed and the records obtained after such processes.
 Results of such audits are reported to establishments and establishments are informed of any inconsistency identified in the report.
-Establishments should conduct corrective and prevention actions for the inconsistencies and inform the body (TURKAK or the VQI) making the audit of the actions taken and their results.
+Establishments should conduct corrective and prevention actions for the inconsistencies and inform the body (TURKAK or the VQA) making the audit of the actions taken and their results.